 This item is one you won’t need until you really need it.
 You can be careful and prevent and put out small fires, but a fire extinguisher really should be in your apartment for those times when something gets out of control.
 If your in an apartment you are completely at the mercy of your neighbors fire hazards as well.

 It’s better to be safe than sorry in this case and start off with a fire extinguisher in your new apartment.

 It took me two apartments before I learned to get a spare set of keys ASAP and give them to a friend or neighbor in a different location.
+You could also hide them in a fake rock hiding space.
 Even before you move in you should do this.
 It’s no fun to be stuck outside of your apartment waiting for a landlord or worse – an emergency locksmith.
 Definitely get a spare set of keys for your apartment for someone you trust close by to keep.
 Some people like to keep spare keys near the apartment or under a mat but I think this is just asking for trouble and prefer to give them to someone I trust.

 After several scrapes and a nasty dog bite, I’ve learned having a first aid kit in your apartment is essential.
 When something happens you don’t want to run out to get the supplies you need.
 Make sure you have at least a small first aid kit in your apartment with basics like hydrogen peroxide, antibiotic ointment, gauze, pain killers, and bandaids.
 Having the bare essentials on hand when you have a little accident is so important!

 Your power will go out.
 It’s really only a matter of time.
 Here in Tennessee it goes out during major storms with powerful winds.
 Not having a flashlight when you need one is frustrating and can even be deadly in certain situation.
 Make sure you get a quality flashlight and batteries to have an alternative light source ready for when you find yourself in pitch black darkness.
 I actually keep flashlights at home and a small one in my purse as well.